 "Anton," Hayward said, "you appear wan.
 Have you taken ill?"

 It was then that a light went out.
 I looked down.
-Oh, a yellowjacket had landed on Hayward's oxford.
+Oh, a yellowjacket had landed on Hayward's Oxford.

 Every one has little bugs inside.